wp-plugins/opentickets-community-edition/readme.txt

 OpenTickets Community Edition

-[OpenTickets Community Edition](http://opentickets.com/community-edition "Event managment and online ticket sales platform") (“OT-CE”) is a free open source WordPress plugin that allows you to publish events and sell tickets online.
+[OpenTickets Community Edition](http://opentickets.com/community-edition "Event managment and online ticket sales platform") ("OT-CE") is a free open source WordPress plugin that allows you to publish events and sell tickets online.
 OT-CE was created to allow people with WordPress websites to easily setup and sell tickets to their events.

 OT-CE was created for venues, artists, bands, nonprofits, festivals and event organizers who sell General Admission tickets.
 OT-CE is an alternative to reduce the overhead and eliminate service fees from software you run on your own website.